 Ear Ringing Can Also Create Anxiety

-Those are simply two of the additional theories.
-Many researchers and doctors do agree that it appears that anxiety can cause tinnitus on its own, but none have yet found the connection.
-It's highly likely that it is a combination of many different factors.
+While there are various theories regarding tinnitus, many researchers and doctors do agree it appears that anxiety can cause tinnitus on its own (even though none have found the specific connection or reason why).
+It is highly likely that it is a combination of many different factors.
 For example, anxiety is known to put the body on "high alert" for danger.
-Perhaps that affects hearing, and when it does, a slightly damaged inner ear may respond with ringing.
-There are several possible factors involved.
+This could potentially affect a person’s ear health, and if it does, a slightly damaged inner ear may respond with ringing.
+Of course, there are several possible factors that could be involved.

-What is also interesting however is that many people report that their tinnitus causes them extreme anxiety.
-The constant ear ringing provides a massive disruption of their ability to enjoy life, and in some cases can harm their ability to get sleep.
-That level of stress can add up, and if you already have anxiety in your life it can cause it to become much worse.
+Also interesting is that many people report their tinnitus causes them extreme anxiety.
+The constant ear ringing serves as a major disruption in one’s ability to enjoy life, and in some cases, can harm one’s ability to get restful sleep.
+The stress associated with the way tinnitus can affect a person’s life tends to add up, and contribute to even more anxiety.

 How to Reduce Ear Ringing From Anxiety

-Some people have found that there is a little trick to reduce ear ringing.
-Using your thumbs and index fingers, gently massage your ears.
-Pull and rub the entire surface, increasing the blood flow to your inner ears.
-For many, this partially or fully relieves some of the ringing sound.
+Some people have found there are tips and tricks to use in an effort to reduce ear ringing.
+Some use their thumbs and index fingers, gently massage the ears.
+It has been reported to be helpful to pull and rub the entire surface, which increases the blood flow to the inner ears.
+For many, this partially or sometimes, fully relieves the ringing sound.

-But because ear ringing can be caused by any number of different issues, the best thing you can do is see a doctor.
-See if they have any recommendations for treatment based on their belief over the causes of your ear ringing.
+But because ear ringing can be caused by any number of different factors, the best thing a person can do is see a doctor.
+Seeking medical attention and asking for recommendations for treatment for the tinnitus is always involved.